Progression to Higher Education

 Community Development Practice

 Community Development Practice is the practical application of the learning from all modules but in particular this module trains students in project leadership.
 This practical module requires students to lead a small project.
 The project management skills learnt in this module are useful in many aspects of life.

 Group Work Theory and Practice

 Group Work Theory and Practice focuses on understanding how to facilitate groups of people so that they can be highly effective and inclusive.
 In this module you learn how you can facilitate a group to work well together.
 This module equips learners with highly valuable skills that they can use in a variety of settings.

 This component will allow the learner an understanding of the role of conflict in group and organisational life and how to manage the conflict.
 To achieve this first the learner needs to be aware of their own approach to conflict and how they manage conflict situations.
 Once the learner has this awareness and understanding they are then able to develop conflict management skills to use in their personal and work life.

 This component is essential to understand the dynamics of the people working on your team.
-Throughout the module you will gain a knowledge and understanding of:
+Throughout the component you will gain a knowledge and understanding of: